ON THE BACK OF THOUGHT

 When you had your hand on his brother’s package…

-The force of this thing gained power rapidly, becoming a formidable opponent.
-Then, before we knew it, a leviathan came upon us, unleashing an erratic swirling mixture of water, air, and dust that moved with unrestrained energy.
+The force of this thing gained momentum, becoming a formidable opponent.
+Then, before we knew it, a leviathan came among us, unleashing an erratic swirling mixture of water, air, and dust that moved with unrestrained energy.
 It sucked up everything in its path, from riverbeds, furniture, and tree trunks to roofs and entire buildings, and hurled them out in all directions as if they were mere trifles.
-Flooded streets and homes were added to the mix like a terrible afterthought.
+The floodwaters added flooded streets and homes to the mix as if they were a terrible afterthought.

 Finally, the horrors subside, and a tentative calm wraps the Earth.